ycrc/ycrc.github.io/docs/data/transfer.md

 ## Transfer Data to Outside of Yale

-If the location you are transfering to supports Globus, that is the preferred tool for transferring large data off-site.
+If the location you are transferring to supports Globus, that is the preferred tool for transferring large data off-site.
 Please see [our Globus page](/data/globus) for more details.

 For data that is primarily hosted elsewhere and is only needed on the cluster temporarily, see our guide on [Staging Data](/data/staging) for additional information.